 How to Store Leftovers

-Like any pasta recipe, knowing how long to store pasta in the refrigerator can be the difference between tomorrow’s lunch or the kitchen disposal.
+Like any pasta recipe, knowing how long to store spaghetti in the refrigerator,or other long pasta can be the difference between tomorrow’s lunch or the kitchen disposal.

 You can also freeze the leftovers, just make sure it is very tightly sealed in an air-tight bag or container with minimal air.
 I don’t recommend this but it can be done.
 Don’t store in the freezer longer than 6 months.